 Gender Equality implies that the interests, needs and priorities of women, men and LGBT+ are taken into consideration, recognizing the diversity of different groups.
 Gender equality is not a women’s issue but should concern and fully engage all genders.
 Equality between the different genders is seen both as a human rights issue and as a precondition for, and indicator of, sustainable people-centered development.

 Formal Equality is also known as legal equality.
 This implies that one law should be applied to all people, wherein social and personal characteristics do not play a role.
-Formal equality treats people the same and does not account for factors of race, ethnicity, sex, age etc, which often fails to recognize diversity and is insufficient for promoting social inclusiveness.
+Formal equality treats people the same and does not account for factors of race, ethnicity, sex, age, etc., which often fails to recognize diversity and is insufficient for promoting social inclusiveness.

 Inclusive implies the process of taking into consideration the needs of diverse groups of population and ensuring that every man and woman, boy and girl benefits equally from the interventions and services.

-Gender Parity in decision making- Refers to equal representation of men (and boys), women (and girls), LGBT+ in decision making.
+Gender Parity in decision making refers to equal representation of men (and boys), women (and girls), and LGBT+ people in decision making.

-Hormonal Replacement Therapy (HRT) refers to form of therapy where sex hormones and/or other hormonal medications are administered for the purpose of aligning an individual’s sex characteristics with their gender identity.
+Hormone Replacement Therapy (HRT) refers to form of therapy where sex hormones and/or other hormonal medications are administered for the purpose of aligning an individual’s sex characteristics with their gender identity.

 LGBT+ refers to all individuals whose gender identities is not based on a traditional gender binary.
-It refers to those who decide to identify themselves using other categories to describe their gender identity or their own understanding of their sexuality besides Lesbian, gay, bisexual and transgender people.
+It refers to those who decide to identify themselves using other categories to describe their gender identity or their own understanding of their sexuality, including lesbian, gay, bisexual and transgender people.

 Other training institutes refers to private and public training institutes offering both long term and short term training programmes (structured and ad-hoc).